-Kevin Cheveldayoff enters his fourth season as General Manager of the Winnipeg Jets after being named to the position in June, 2011.
+Kevin Cheveldayoff enters his fifth season as General Manager of the Winnipeg Jets after being named to the position in June, 2011.

-Last season, the Jets earned a 37-35-10 record and a 0.512 winning percentage.
-In Cheveldayoff's three seasons with the team, the Jets have earned an overall record of 98-91-23 and a 0.516 winning percentage.
+Last season, the Jets earned a 43-26-13 record and a franchise record 99 points, making the playoffs for the first time since the franchise relocated to Winnipeg.
+In Cheveldayoff's four seasons with the team, the Jets have earned an overall record of 141-117-36.

 Prior to his time in Winnipeg, Cheveldayoff spent two seasons with the Chicago Blackhawks serving in the role of Assistant General Manager/Senior Director, Hockey Operations.
 During Cheveldayoff's tenure, the Blackhawks won the 2010 Stanley Cup championship.